 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 If you have answered yes/partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air.)
-GAS GRED Yes If you have answered yes, please answer the 3 questions below: b.
+GAS FIRED Yes/No/ Partial If you have answered yes, please answer the 3 questions below: b.
 When was your central heating system or partial central heating system installed?
-UNKow n C. Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance agreement: Edinburgh Heating Solutions contact@edinburghheating solutions.co.uk Yes
+C. Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance agreement: Yes/No UNKNOWN Ď d.

-Dr. Chris

-d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).

-MARCH 2023

-8. Energy Performance Certificate

-Does your property Certificate which is le Energy Performance rs old?
-No

-9. Issues that may have affected your p oroperty

-a.
-Has there been any standard damage to your property No

-If you have answered any outstanding insu nage the subject of Yes/No

-b.
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes/No 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+Yes No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes/No b.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details:
+If you have answered yes, please give details: Yes No 40 Services

-10. Services

-a.
-Please tick which ser property and give det
+Please tick which services are connected to your property and give details of the supplier:

 Services Connected Supplier

-Gas / liquid Yes SO Energy petroleum gas
+Gas / liquid petroleum gas / Octopus Energy

-Water mains / Yes private water supply
+Water mains / private water supply 1 Scothish Water

-Electricity Yes SO Energy
+Electricity / Octopus Energy

-Mains drainage Yes
+Mains drainage V Scottish Water

+Telephone TALKTALK

-Telephone Yes A Тогорионо Phishet.
-Cable TV / satellite No E Broadband Yes Plusnet 1 b.
-Is there a septic tank system at your property?
-No If you have answered questions below: yes, please an swer the two C. Do you have appro from your septic tank s for the discharge Yes/No/ Don't Know d.
-Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give details of the company with which you have a maintenance contract: 11.
+Cable TV / satellite TALKTALK

+Broadband TAUKTAUK b.
+Is there a septic tank If you have answered questions below: Yes c.
+Do you have appropriate from your septic tank s for the discharge Yes/No/ Don't Know d.
+Do you have a main tank?
+If you have answere company with which y ed yes, please give details of the 11.
 Responsibilities for S hared or Comm non Areas a.
-Are you aware of any cost of anything use shared drive, private d jointly, such as the repair of a Yes If you have answered yes, please give details: Cleaning Stair E. b.
-Is there a responsibility maintenance of the recommon areas?
-Yes
+Are you aware of any cost of anything used shared drive, private d jointly, such a road, boundary s the repair of a , or garden area?
+Yes/No/ Don't Know b.
+Is there a responsibiling maintenance of the recommon areas?
+If you have answered No formal agrees the common areas (re oof, common st yes, please giv airwell or other Yes/No/ Not applicable the owner has contributed in the past, where necessary